Ecclesiastical heraldry: Marshalling

-If a bishop is a diocesan bishop, it is customary for him to combine his arms with the arms of the diocese following normal heraldic rules.
+If a bishop is a diocesan bishop, he may combine his arms with the arms of the diocese following normal heraldic rules.
+This custom is more prevalent in English and American contexts than in other regions.
 This combining is termed marshalling, and is normally accomplished by impalement, placing the arms of the diocese to the viewer's left (dexter in heraldry) and the personal arms to the viewer's right.
 The arms of Thomas Arundel are found impaled with those of the See of Canterbury in a document from 1411.
 In Germany and Switzerland, quartering is the norm rather than impalement.
 Guy Selvester, an American ecclesiastical heraldist, says if arms are not designed with care, marshalling can lead to "busy", crowded shields.
 Crowding can be reduced by placing a smaller shield overlapping the larger shield, known as an inescutcheon or an escutcheon surtout.
 In the arms of Heinrich Mussinghoff, Bishop of Aachen, the personal arms are placed in front of the diocesan arms, but the opposite arrangement is found in front on the arms of Paul Gregory Bootkoski, Bishop of Metuchen.

-Cardinals sometimes combine their personal arms with the arms of the pope who named them a cardinal.
+Catholic cardinals sometimes combine their personal arms with the arms of the pope who named them a cardinal.
 As Prefect of the Pontifical Household, Jacques Martin impaled his personal arms with those of three successive pontiffs.

 A married Church of England bishop combines his arms with those of his wife and the diocese on two separate shields placed accollé, or side by side.

-Roman Catholic bishops in England historically used only their personal arms, as dioceses established by the See of Rome are not part of the official state Church of England and cannot be recognized in law, though in Scotland the legal situation has been different and many Roman Catholic dioceses have arms.
+Catholic bishops in England historically used only their personal arms, as dioceses established by the See of Rome are not part of the official state Church of England and cannot be recognized in law, though in Scotland the legal situation has been different and many Roman Catholic dioceses have arms.
 If a suffragan or auxiliary bishop has a personal coat of arms, he does not combine it with the arms of the diocese he serves.